 Haunted Kansas title

 Do you want to wander to spooky, haunted places?
-Then this list of 13 haunted Kansas places is for you.
-These places are perfect for a Halloween excursion or to visit anytime a creepy itch scratches your back.
-Of course, the scratch may be literal if you’re a man visiting Atchison’s haunted Sallie House.
-So let’s start the haunted Kansas tour in the state’s first city, Leavenworth.
+Then, this list of 13-plus of the most haunted places in Kansas is for you.
+These places are perfect for a Halloween excursion or to visit whenever a creepy itch for ghost stories scratches your back.

 The Rookery is the post’s oldest building and its most haunted.
 The Lady in White is a young woman with unkempt hair and long fingernails.
-She flies through the house wearing a long white gown.
+She flies through the structure wearing a long white gown.
 At 16-18 Sumner, next door, the Lady in Black helps around the house.
 However, she does not like babysitters and grandmothers.
 After an exorcism, she floated into the place next door.

 Every year, the Friends of the Frontier Army conducts its Haunted Tour.
 It lasts about 2 hours, and guests walk about a mile.